 Differences in savings can vary significantly from year to year.
 This is due, on the one hand, to the number of cases analysed and, on the other, to the turnover of the relevant market in each case.
-For example, the 2013 figure includes part of the savings from 2011, which was significantly lower than the rest of the period analysed due to the Spanish economic crisis.
+For example, the 2013 and 2018 figures include part of the savings from 2011 and 2017, respectively, which were significantly lower than the rest of the period analysed due mainly to the size of the relevant markets.
 Meanwhile, in both 2014 and 2015 the authority intervened in fewer mergers, but some of them involved very large companies with higher relevant market turnovers.

-It should also be pointed out that one of the 2016 companies was an interested party in two of the merger cases and, in the proposed transactions, would acquire shares in the same relevant market, so part of the savings have been excluded from one of the cases to avoid double counting.
+It should be pointed out that one of the 2016 companies was an interested party in two of the merger cases and, in the proposed transactions, would acquire shares in the same relevant market, so part of the savings have been excluded from one of the cases to avoid double counting.

-17 As indicated in the methodology section, the only mergers used were those which were notified to the Spanish competition authority and which were either blocked or approved with remedies, in either first or second phase.
+16 As indicated in the methodology section, the only mergers used were those which were notified to the Spanish competition authority and which were either blocked or approved with remedies, in either first or second phase.